oppia/oppiabot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have successfully deployed my own instance of Oppiabot.
   - You can find instructions for doing this [here](https://github.com/oppia/oppiabot/wiki/Deploying-your-own-instance-of-the-oppiabot).
 - [ ] I have manually tested all the changes made in this PR following the [manual tests matrix](https://github.com/oppia/oppiabot/wiki/Manual-Tests-Matrix).
+- [ ] When making a pull request,if you have made some changes in that requires server admin's eye,notify them using team tag @oppia/server-admins-team and not individually